2006 — 2027+

 The Journey

-Twenty years from a carbon nanotube insight in 2006 to a complete balanced ternary computing patent portfolio filed at the Indian Patent Office in March 2026.
+Twenty years from a carbon nanotube insight in 2006 to a complete photonic-ternary computing patent portfolio filed at the Indian Patent Office in 2026.
 One inventor.
-Nine patents.
+Six patents.
 A full stack.

-While studying carbon nanotube properties, Manish Jagdish Thatte discovers that CNFET devices exhibit three stable conducting states.
-Documents the core concept of using SWCNT@MWCNT channels with GNR gate electrodes for balanced ternary logic.
+While studying carbon nanotube properties, Manish Jagdish Thatte discovers that metallic carbon nanotubes exhibit three stable conducting states.
+Documents the core concept of using SWCNT@MWCNT devices with photonic trit encoding for balanced ternary logic.

 ConceptionCore invention concept documented in a notarized affidavit, later certified by CIVEN (Italy).
-Establishes the prior art date for the unified molecular fabrication method described in Patent P3.
+Establishes the prior art date for the unified molecular fabrication method described in Patent Thatte1.

 Priority DateContinuous refinement of the balanced ternary computing concept.
 Study of carbon nanotube fabrication advances worldwide — IBM, Stanford, and TSMC demonstrations.
 Development of the theoretical framework spanning device physics through operating system design.

-R&DFormal design of the complete balanced ternary computing stack: transistor structure, switching method, gate library, processor architecture, compiler, operating system, filesystem, and data structures.
-Nine interdependent inventions taking shape as a unified system.
+R&DFormal design of the complete photonic-ternary computing stack: SWCNT@MWCNT device, photonic switching method, gate library, processor architecture, compiler, operating system, memory, and security.
+Six interdependent inventions taking shape as a unified system.

-VerifiedNine provisional patent applications filed at the Indian Patent Office, Mumbai/Pune branch.
-A complete computing stack from transistor physics to data structures.
-31 documents, 24 technical figures, 9 final specification PDFs.
+VerifiedSix complete patent specifications filed at the Indian Patent Office.
+A complete photonic-ternary computing stack from device physics to operating system.
 Single inventor: Manish Jagdish Thatte.

 Future